akhan390/KDRI/README.md

 ##### 2. Predictive Outcome
-Though the KDRI is widely understood to predict the risk of graft failure for a particular donor kidney, the original study defined graft failure as return to dialysis, retransplant, or death, without regard to cause of death.<sup>[1](https://journals.lww.com/transplantjournal/Fulltext/2009/07270/A_Comprehensive_Risk_Quantification_Score_for.13.aspx)</sup> This approach reduces the baseline predictive value of the KDRI, and calls the association between the identified transplant characteristics and graft failure into question.
+Though the KDRI is widely understood to predict the risk of graft failure for a particular donor kidney, the original study defined graft failure as return to dialysis, retransplant, or death, without regard to cause of death.<sup>[1](https://journals.lww.com/transplantjournal/Fulltext/2009/07270/A_Comprehensive_Risk_Quantification_Score_for.13.aspx)</sup> This approach reduces the baseline predictive value of the KDRI, and calls the association between the identified transplant characteristics and graft failure into question, since these characteristics may instead predict death unrelated to graft failure.

 ##### 3. Advancements in Transplant Medicine
 The original study included transplant data from 1995-2005, but advancements in transplant medicine in the past fifteen years have substantially improved graft survival.<sup>[4](https://journals.lww.com/transplantjournal/fulltext/2010/12270/Induction_Immunosuppression_Improves_Long_Term.43.aspx)</sup> <sup>[5](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5464785/)</sup> In light of these advancements, the KDRI should be reformulated using more recent patient data.

-## Data
+## Problem Statement

+The aim of this project is to create a new Kidney Graft Failure Prediction tool by:
+ - Eliminating the race-adjustment for Black kidney donors
+ - Redefining graft failure using death censorship
+ - Using a combination of machine learning techniques to isolate important predictive variables and improve predictive accuracy

-##### Standard Transplant Analysis and Research Files (STAR)
+## Data: Standard Transplant Analysis and Research Files (STAR)
 As per the Organ Transplantation and Procurement Network (OPTN), "STAR files are limited datasets that contain patient-level information about transplant recipients, deceased and living donors, and waiting list candidates back to 10/1/1987."
+This dataset includes waiting list, transplant, donor, and follow-up records for heart, lung, liver, intestine, pancreas and kidney transplants, including multi-organ transplants.

 In accordance with the OPTN Data Use Agreement, the de-identified patient-level data contained in the STAR database and used in the subsequent analysis and modeling are not available in this repository.
 You may request the data [here](https://optn.transplant.hrsa.gov/data/request-data/data-request-instructions/).